As kidney function declines, anemia becomes more common.

-Kidney disease is a major cause of morbidity and mortality in the US, other industrialized countries, and, increasingly, the developing world.
+A major cause of morbidity and mortality in the US

-For over two decades, a core mission of the Chronic Disease Research Group (CDRG) has been the study of kidney disease epidemiology using large administrative databases, including Medicare and employer group health plan databases such as Truven MarketScan.
-These efforts have resulted in over 300 publications in peer-reviewed journals and innumerable abstracts, posters, and oral presentations at national and international meetings.
+For more than two decades, a core mission of the Chronic Disease Research Group (CDRG) has been the study of kidney disease epidemiology using large administrative databases, including Medicare and employer group health plan databases such as Truven MarketScan.
+These efforts have resulted in more than 300 publications in peer-reviewed journals and innumerable abstracts, posters, and oral presentations at national and international meetings.